LeBron James Cries In Heartbreaking Video Following Kobe Bryant’s Death

 LeBron James is devastated over the death of Kobe Bryant.
-The Los Angeles Lakers star has not yet publicly commented on the death of the basketball legend and his daughter Gianna, but a video of an emotional James exiting the Lakers team plane a few hours after the tragic news broke has just surfaced.
+The Los Angeles Lakers star has not yet publicly commented on the shocking death of the basketball legend and his daughter Gianna, but a video of an emotional James exiting the Lakers team plane a few hours after the tragic news broke has just surfaced.

-Lebron was headed home from Philadelphia after Saturday night’s Lakers game against the 76ers when the news of Bryant’s death in a California helicopter crash stunned the world.
+Lebron was headed home from the East Coast after Saturday night’s Lakers game against the Philadelphia 76ers when the news of Bryant’s death in a California helicopter crash stunned the world.
 The L.A.
 Lakers fan favorite can be seen breaking down in heartbreaking video footage posted by 12 Sports.
 James, dressed in a white hoodie and black sweatpants, is in tears as he exits the plane and hugs several people as they try to comfort him.
-James can also be seen walking alone with his head down as he reacts to the shocking news.
+James can also be seen walking alone with his head down as he reacts to the shocking news of the 41-year-old NBA legend’s death.

 LeBron James in tears as he exits the Los Angeles Lakers team plane following the news of Kobe Bryant's death.
 James passed Kobe for 3rd on the all-time scoring list yesterday. pic.twitter.com/4gUYmRjUqI